Immanuel the Roman: Mahberot Immanuel

 The Tale of Hell and Paradise is an account of hell and heaven delivered by Immanuel’s literary persona who was guided by Daniel.
 Daniel is either a reference to the biblical prophet or to Dante.
 He includes a description of a sinner bound to a post crowned with thorns, possibly an allusion to Jesus.
 Notably, this man is being punished for his heretical and sexually improper acts.
 Daniel and Immanuel meet other biblical and contemporary people in hell and heaven.
-Scholars have pointed to similarities between this story of Immanuel’s and Dante’s Divine Comedy.
-Unlike Dante, Immanuel does not include purgatory which is not present in Jewish theology.
-Interestingly, this section is the lone story to feature exclusively rhymed prose.
-Immanuel does not mix in metered verse.
+Scholars have pointed to similarities between Immanuel’s story and Dante’s Divine Comedy.
+Immanuel, unlike Dante, does not include Purgatory, as it is not part of Jewish theology.
+Interestingly, this section is the lone story cast exclusively in rhymed prose without any sections of metered verse.

 Italian poems

 Immanuel is the only Jewish poet from this period with extant Italian poetry.
 Immanuel authored five poems in Italian – four sonnets and Bisbidis.
 Bisbidis was well-received and included in poetic anthologies from this time.
 Bisbidis has received scholarly attention for its inventiveness and rich onomatopoeia.